swift502/Krteq/README.md

 The **USB-C breakout board** is expected to match the specs of the Adafruit USB-C breakout board with two M2.5 screw holes 15.24mm apart, 2.54mm from the front edge, and built-in resistors for the CC lines.

 The **OLED display module** is expected to be a 128x32 I2C OLED screen.
-These screens are not very standardized, so the PCB cutout is very generous to fit modules with slightly different dimensions.
+These screens are not very standardized, so the PCB cutout is generous to fit modules with slightly different dimensions.
 Any OLED roughly equal or less than 38x12mm should fit, and at most require slight modifications to the display cutout in the plate.

 > [!WARNING]
 > TODO IMAGE

 ### Assembly

-#### PCB

-- Perform the initial firmware flash on the Pico
+1. Perform the initial firmware flash on the Pico
-- Solder the Pico onto the PCB
+1. Solder the Pico onto the PCB
-- Solder the PCB wire ends to the J1, J2 and J3 interfaces
+1. Solder the PCB wire ends to the J1, J2 and J3 interfaces

-#### Plate

-- Attach the 2u stabilizer to the plate
+1. Attach the 2u stabilizer to the plate
-- Screw the USB breakout to the plate
+1. Screw the USB breakout to the plate
-- Place OLED breakout into plate's display slot
+1. Place OLED breakout into plate's display slot

-#### Final assembly

-- Connect the plate to the PCB by pushing switches through them
+1. Connect the plate to the PCB by pushing switches through them
-- Solder component wire ends to the respective breakout boards
+1. Solder component wire ends to the respective breakout boards
-- Screw the plate to the case
+1. Screw the plate to the case

-Put on some keycaps and you're done!
+1. Put the keycaps on and you're done!

 ## PCB